-This delicate floral-themed tiara is one of Queen Letizia of Spain's favourites and she's worn it many times throughout the year, including earlier this February when the Spanish royal family invited Peru's President Vizcarra into their home.
+This delicate floral-themed tiara is one of Queen Letizia of Spain's favourites and she's worn it many times, including in February 2019 when the Spanish royal family invited Peru's President Vizcarra into their home.
 Crafted by French jewellers Mellerio dits Meller, the piece dates back to the late 19th century and was a wedding gift for her mother-in-law Queen Sofia back when she married King Juan Carlos I in 1962.
 According to Hello, the piece can also be converted to a necklace.

 The Greville Tiara (Boucheron Honeycomb Tiara)

 This is one of the most architectural pieces on the list and was one of the Queen Mother’s favourites - she chose to wear it for an official portrait.
 Also known as the Boucheron Honeycomb Tiara, this piece was originally created by Boucheron for Dame Margaret Greville, the same woman who owned Princess Eugenie’s wedding tiara.